Accounting for Noise and Singularities in Bayesian Calibration Methods for Global 21-cm Cosmology Experiments: Methods

 where primed quantities represent the new singularity-free quantities, ${\bld{T}'_\text{s} = (1 - |\Gamma_\text{s}|^2) \bld{T}_\text{s}}$, which are finite for all $\Gamma_\text{s}$.
 The polynomial coefficients, $\bld{\Theta}$, are left unchanged in this new formalisation and we can continue to use the conjugate priors method.
 Note that in order to find the final calibration solution it is still necessary to calculate the calibrator source temperature,

-As a secondary effect we found that this somewhat normalises the noise of the calibrators, allowing the conjugate priors method to fit a single $\sigma$ parameter without biasing the final result.
+As a secondary effect we found that this resulted in all of the calibrated source temperatures exhibiting almost equal RMSE noise levels, allowing the conjugate priors method to fit a single $\sigma$ parameter without biasing the final result.
 As the noise in the system is radiometric the noise will still vary slightly between calibrators due to temperature variance, but to an extent that it does not significantly bias the final result.

 In practice this is equivalent to weighting the calibrators by the factor $(1-|\Gamma_\text{s}|^2)$ in the likelihood.
 We want to highlight the similarities of this method to the EDGES Bayesian calibration framework \citep{murrayBayesianCalibrationFramework2022} where the authors found it necessary to downweight their open and short cables but noted that their approach is not self-consistent.
 We believe that this $\Gamma$-weighting method is a physically motivated way of downweighting cables, as open and short cables will have a weight of $(1 - |\Gamma_\text{s}|^2) \sim 0$ while a matched 50 $\Omega$ load will have a weight of $(1 - |\Gamma_\text{s}|^2) \sim 1$.
+This may suggest that these the open and short cables are not required to calibrate with this method.